Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Tests for Local Optima

 \section{Tests for Local Optima}

-In the hypothesis testing problem described by (\ref{eqn:globalHypothesisTest}), the null-hypothesis $H_0$ is that the discovered local minimum $\hat\btheta$ of the log-likelihood is a global minimum.
+In the hypothesis testing problem described by (\ref{eqn:globalHypothesisTest}), the null-hypothesis $H_0$ is that the discovered local maximum $\hat\btheta$ of the log-likelihood is a global maximum.
 It is important to note that a failure to reject the null hypothesis is not a positive statement about the global optimality of $\hat\btheta$.
-Instead, when a test accepts $H_0$, all that can be said is that it does not rule out the point as a local minimum with sufficient statistical certainty.
+Instead, when a test accepts $H_0$, all that can be said is that it does not rule out the point as a local maximum with sufficient statistical certainty.

 \bfm{{\mathbf m}}